How to End Your Weight Loss Ordeal in 2017February 6, 2017

 - If you have diabetes, you are at risk for developing thyroid disease.

-Bottom Line: Well-chronicled and well-researched, the connection between thyroid disease and diabetes runs deep.
+In Conclusion: Well-chronicled and well-researched, the connection between thyroid disease and diabetes runs deep.
 There is no way to avoid it, so it helps to know about it.

 How These Diseases Overlap